patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/icons/icons.md

 <Divider className="ws-icons-divider" />

 ## Icon colors
-Visit our [colors page](/design-guidelines/styles/colors) to learn more about icon colors.
+Visit our <a href="https://www.patternfly.org/v4/design-guidelines/styles/colors">colors page</a> to learn more about icon colors.

 <Divider className="ws-icons-divider" />